-On May 19, 2014, the Company received notice from the Government of South Australia that had issued certain modifications to the License and suspended the License for a period of six months.
+On May 19, 2014, the Company received notice from the Government of South Australia that this government had issued certain modifications to the License and suspended the License for a period of six months.
+Such a suspension functions like an extension.
 Under the amended License, the Company will be required to drill 7 exploratory wells rather than 12, as originally required.
-These required wells must be drilled in years 3, 4, and 5 (2, 2, and 3 respectively).
-The amount of required 2D seismic was also reduce to 100 kilometers (in year 3) from 250 kilometers (in year 2) but the total 3D seismic work guaranteed increased to 500 square kilometers from 400 square kilometers.
+These required wells must be drilled in years 3, 4, and 5 (2, 2, and 3 wells, respectively).
+The amount of required 2D seismic was also reduced to 100 kilometers (in year 3) from 250 kilometers (in year 2) but the total 3D seismic work guaranteed increased to 500 square kilometers from 400 square kilometers.
 However, the 3D seismic survey requirement is spread over years 2, 3 and 4 (100, 200 and 200 sq. km. respectively).
-The effect of the suspension is to move the end date of the four years remaining in the initial term of the License six months forward.
-Hence, year 2 will now end on April 27, 2015, year 3 on April 27, 2016, year 4 on April 27, 2017 and the fifth and final year of the initial term will end April 27, 2018.
+Subsequent to this modification and suspension, the Company received two additional sixmonth suspensions, one in February 2015 and in July 2015 and a one-year suspension effective in January 2016.
+In view of these modifications and suspensions, the Company's remaining work commitment involves the following: